 Picture a snake-shaped piping system looping back and forth across your subfloor.
 These flexible tubes, usually made of PEX (cross-linked polyethylene), are connected to a manifold system.

 Since the floor is sealed, the tubing is continuous with no joints under the floorboards, which minimizes leak risks.
-The spacing between loops is typically about nine inches.
+The loops are usually spaced six to twelve inches apart, with tighter spacing where a room loses more heat.
 Installers often cover this tubing with concrete, gypcrete, or a dry-tamp mortar.
 These materials act as a thermal mass, holding onto heat and radiating it into the room long after the boiler turns off.

 The Mechanics of Hydronic Systems